slicejwst/slicejwst.github.io/_pages/about.md

 ### Constrain the Properties of Dark Matter

 Strong lensing models remain one of the best ways to map dark matter in galaxy clusters.
-By finding strong lenses, testing cosmological models, and constraining dark matter properties, SLICE will reveal the co-evolution of luminous and dark matter in the densest nodes of the cosmic web.
+By finding strong lenses, testing cosmological models, and constraining dark matter properties, SLICE data will answer questions about co-evolution of luminous and dark matter in the densest nodes of the cosmic web.

 *Add more here with input from team*